 Relationship to site is an inversion of the typical image-oriented landscape of the day.
 The site perimeter is bounded by a landscape retaining wall leveling the site for use by the house.
-As a child, Hegner’s son remembers how large their yard seemed in contrast with their friend’s yards.
-(They did have to keep away from the formidable edge and five-foot drop to the sidewalk.)
+As a child, Hegner’s son remembers having to keep away from the formidable edge and five-foot drop to the sidewalk.
 This simple device gives the house a sense of grandeur and aloofness.
 The wall as perimeter, as an architectural device, gives strength at the sidewalk edge.

 One is drawn, via a slot in the wall, up flights of stairs, turning at right angles and back again to center on the sculpted forms of the house.
 There is a clear sense of procession.
 The landscape rather than being tucked up close to the house to frame or soften the architecture is rather at the perimeter of the site atop the wall.
 With the mature landscape the house feels miles away from the adjacent busy street.
 As one ascends to the entry there is a distinct sense of retreat from the everyday world.

 The current owners have renovated the interiors and found traces of the original green paint in the living room.
 The suspicion is that Hegner may have been attempting to subdue the strong Colorado sunlight prior to the shade of mature landscaping.
-Flush-mounted glass plate ceiling light fixtures are found through out the house and were made by the architect in his garage.
+Flush-mounted glass plate ceiling light fixtures are found through out the house and were made by a craftsman in the garage.
 Rough sheet metal boxes were lined with eight to ten, 25-watt bulbs.
 The etched glass cover plates were mounted directly to the ceiling.
 Hegner wanted no projecting impurities within the rectilinear volumes of the house.

-This house is without doubt a modernist castle-on-the-hill, abutments and all, including one of the very first electronic drawbridges.
+This house is without doubt a modernist castle-on-the-hill, abutments and all.
 The residence looks large at only 2800 square feet and this was clearly the architect’s intent.
 The house as originally designed had two bedrooms.
-In the early 40’s Hegner added another two rooms to the north to accommodate his growing family of three sons.
+In the 50’s Hegner added two rooms to the north to accommodate his growing family.

 The architectural issues of transparency and light, anchoring in the land, simplicity of form, and use of industrial product windows are hallmarks of the residence.
 It is ordered by visual image and procession, with a bit of posturing.
 As the current owner suggests: “Casper Hegner’s ego is hovering about somewhere…” This is the work of a 26-year-old architect setting out to claim the high ground in pursuit of becoming THE avant garde architect in Denver.